-Practitioners are permitted to have their mobile phones about their person; however, there is a clear expectation that all personal use is limited to allocated lunch and/or breaks.
+Practitioners must store their phones in a designated area.
+Phones must only be used during designated break times.
 Other than in exceptional circumstances to be agreed with a member of the Senior Leadership Team in advance, phones must be switched off or on silent.
 Calls and texts must not be taken or made during lessons or any other time when the member of staff is on duty.